DefProc/add-rel-lightbox/readme.txt

 === add-rel-lightbox ===
 Contributors: DefProc
-Version: 0.1.1
+Version: 0.2
-Stable tag: 0.1.1
+Stable tag: 0.2
 Tags: lightbox, slimbox, image, images
-Requires at least:
+Requires at least: 3
-Tested up to: 3.2
+Tested up to: 3.2.1

-Add rel="lightbox[this_page]" to &lt;a&gt; wrapped image links in the content, and include captions for lightbox/slimbox
+Add rel="lightbox" to &lt;a&gt; wrapped image links in the content and to [gallery] image links, and include captions for lightbox/slimbox

 == Description ==